EUwarn

-EUwarn (proper spelling: EUWARN) – also KATWARN international – is an internal warning system used by the European Commission in Brussels and Luxembourg, as well as the Austrian Federal Ministry of the Interior to disseminate internal warning messages within the organisation via smartphone app in dangerous situations (e.g., major fires, power outages, terrorist attacks, or pandemics).
+EUwarn (proper spelling: EUWARN) – also KATWARN international – is an internal warning system used by the European Commission in Brussels and Luxembourg, as well as the Austrian Federal Ministry of the Interior to disseminate internal warning messages within the organisation via smartphone app in dangerous situations (for example, major fires, power outages, terrorist attacks, or pandemics).

 The system is technically based on the KATWARN warning system, which has been in use in Germany since 2011, and is networked through roaming technology.

 Functionality

 Receiving alerts (multi-channel technology)

 In order to disseminate warnings to internal and external target groups, EUwarn uses digitally networked communication channels (EUwarn app, on-board computers, smarthome, wearables, displays, portals, etc.) – so-called "multi-channel."
 The EUwarn system is a multi-channel system.
 The system is based on the European warning and information system according to Article 110 EU Directive (EU) 2018/1972.

 In addition, the system can be used to communicate via different channels in order to best reach target groups (local and area warnings, group and authority warnings, topic and info channels).

 Since EUwarn is based on Katwarn technology, which is widely used in Germany, and is roaming-enabled, the Katwarn app can also be used to receive EUwarn alerts.